 Elephants don’t take protein supplements

 Say you want to start eating healthier, so you decide to cut back on meat and dairy.
 You make the mistake of posting about it on Facebook or telling your uncles at the family BBQ.
 Suddenly, everyone has something negative to say about eating vegetables.
 Maybe they mean well, or maybe they’re just being haters.
 Either way, you shouldn’t let anyone discourage you from what you feel is right for your health and your body.
-Whether you eat meat and dairy or not, I hope your experiment with eating Plant Strong introduces you to some new delicious foods and a healthier way of cooking.
+Whether you eat meat and dairy or not, I hope your experiment with eating Plant Strong introduces you to some new delicious foods and a healthier way of cooking because elephants are vegan, and they seem to get plenty of protein.
+Oh, and you can arm yourself with some sassy answers to common questions about veganism here.

 What do I eat?